 "Eddie, close the door," he said as I entered.
 "The instructors in this squadron are out of control!
 Just because they are lieutenant colonels doesn't give them the right to expect me to fly the airplane solo!
 It's a crew airplane after all!"

 "Sir," I said, "that's the same treatment we all get in the Gulfstream.
 We have to operate autonomously all over the world so the pilots are expected to fly practically solo since the workload is so high.
 We are flying our nation's top leadership.
-You could have one pilot up to his eyeballs in diplomatic clearances, passenger demands, on who knows what else.
+You could have one pilot up to his eyeballs in diplomatic clearances, passenger demands, and who knows what else.
 The other pilot could very well be solo."

 "I can't believe all our Gulfstream pilots are able to put up with this!"